Rjesh2006/-cha-lang-C/Cpp_OOps./Inheritance.md

-1. Single Inheritance
+# 1. Single Inheritance
-Explanation:
+***Explanation:***

-In single inheritance, a class inherits from only one base class.
-This means that the derived class inherits all the members of the base class.
+**In single inheritance, a class inherits from only one base class.
+This means that the derived class inherits all the members of the base class.**

-Example:
+**Example:**

-In the provided example, the Dog class inherits from the Animal class.
-As a result, the Dog class inherits the eat() method from the Animal class.
+**In the provided example, the Dog class inherits from the Animal class.
+As a result, the Dog class inherits the eat() method from the Animal class.**

 ```cpp
 #include <iostream>